bjkawecki/Auto-Translate-Telegram-Channel/README.md

     - `main.py` is executed

+## Automation – with a Manual Checkpoint

+The deployment process is fully automated up to the point where the application requires Telegram authentication.

+Since Telegram sends a login code to an existing device, this step must be done manually.

+To simplify that, a temporary Flask web server runs on the EC2 instance, allowing the user to enter the code.
+Once submitted, the server shuts down automatically.

+> **Not secure for production – no authentication on the Flask form.**

 ## Local Installation
 ### 1. Create a virtual environment
 Create a virtual environment to isolate dependencies: